 Amed is one of the most underrated destinations in Bali.
 Most people just visit to go diving for the day or maybe as a means to reach the Gili Islands.
 They don’t know what they’re missing out on!

-Whilst the diving is admittedly amazing and worth the trip alone, there’s heaps more to do in Amed.
+Whilst the diving is admittedly amazing and worth the trip alone, Amed has things to do on land too.
 A burgeoning craft cafe scene, excellent location, and an amazing sense of community make Amed more than just a day trip.
-And did we mention the black-sand beach as well?

 Amed is totally worth staying in for a few days.
-Hell, some people have ended up getting stuck here for months at a time after discovering how wonderful it is here.
+Hell, some people have ended up getting stuck here for months at a time after discovering how wonderful it is.

 Let’s get to it and start talking about what there is to do in Amed!
-Check out these 13 ideas and then go see Amed for yourself!
+This table will give you a quick overview on this epic and often-overlooked Bali backpacking destination.

 1. Enjoy some of the best diving in Bali